laverdet/isolated-vm/README.md

 complicated problem.
 If your goal is to run code from untrusted sources then you *must* have a very comprehensive understanding of JavaScript.
 You should know where the ECMAScript specification ends and where the HTML, DOM, and other web specifications begin.
-You should be a security-focused hacker, otherwise you will almost certain make a company-ending mistake.
+You should be a security-focused hacker, otherwise you will almost certainly make a company-ending mistake.
 This is not a module for the faint of heart.
 Turn back now!